-Why would I need an Irrevocable Trust?
+Why would I want an Irrevocable Asset Protection Trust?

 - The size of your estate – the more money you have, the more helpful a trust can be

-Choose An Experienced Florida Trust Attorney
+Choose An Experienced Florida Trust and Elder Law Attorney

 Not all estate planning attorneys know much about elder law and not all elder law attorneys are versed in irrevocable trust planning.
 Luckily, attorney Rep DeLoach is knowledgeable in both Medicaid planning, tax laws, VA benefits planning and more.